 And yes, I know I said I quit my job and that begs a few questions, but we'll talk about that another time.
 This is Hugh's day, and the man loves cornbread.
 I would diagnose him with a minor case of obsessive compulsive disorder.
 Turkey chili and cornbread find their way into his week more often than most of us would consider normal.
 We have been trying to create a healthier cornbread, and after many attempts, this is one of those foods you can't cut too many corners on.
 The recipe here is about as light as we'll go without sacrificing the greatness that is cornbread.
 It has bursts of texture with the studs of corn, green chiles and background sharpness of the cheddar.
 Go partake before it's too warm outside for foods like this.

-1 3/4 Cups Corn, fresh or thawed frozen
+1 cup corn kernels, fresh or thawed frozen

-2. Whisk together the flour, cornmeal, honey, baking powder and salt.
-In a separate bowl whisk the egg until fluffy, then add the buttermilk, green chiles, chives, cheddar, melted butter and corn to combine.
+Whisk the flour, cornmeal, sugar, baking powder, baking soda and salt.
+In a separate bowl, whisk the oil, butter, buttermilk and eggs until combined and fluffy.
+Add the cheese, green chiles, chives, and corn to combine.
 Pour the wet ingredients into the dry and stir until just combined.

-3. Remove the skillet from the oven and swirl a pat of butter to cover the bottom.
-Fill the pan with the cornbread batter into an even layer and sprinkle a lil cheese for good measure.
+Tip the batter into the pan and sprinkle a lil sugar on top for good measure.
 Bake for 30 - 40 minutes on the middle rack, or until the edges are golden and the center is just set.